TechMCDocs/pages/GameTick/TileTicks.md

 In this phase the game selects scheduled tile ticks which have their processing tick (the result of taking the tick number(world counter) from the tick the update was scheduled in + the delay of the tile tick) smaller than or equal to the current tick, and move them to a different list, where they are executed.
 Some redstone components such as observers and lamps doesn't check if there is a tiletick in the executing list before scheduling a new one:
 [[MC-189954] Observers react to updates if they already have a scheduled tick](https://bugs.mojang.com/browse/MC-189954).

-There are two different schedulers that get processed after one another: block tile ticks, then fluid tile ticks.
+There are two different schedulers that get processed after one another: block ticks, then fluid ticks.
 ### Tile tick cap:
 A maximum of 65536 tile ticks can execute in one tick.
 The tile ticks that weren't executed in the tick they were supposed to are delayed to the next tick.